-It’s time to burst a bubble: you don’t have to be a millionaire to have the most magnificent wedding that ever was and ever will be.
-(Gasp!).
-Oh, no—the secret of visual brilliance isn’t how much something costs, but how you make it look.
-So say hello to your inner designer—drag them forward kicking and screaming if you have to—and join me on our brave quest to discover some of the simplest and most effective tips of the trade to getting the look when you don’t have money to burn.
-You’ve just found the Holy Grail.
+You don’t have to be a millionaire to have a magnificent wedding.
+The secret to a beautiful wedding ceremony, wedding reception, or even a party in general, isn’t how much something costs, but how you make it look.
+So say hello to your inner designer as we look at some of the simplest and most effective tips to getting the look when you don’t have money to burn.
+Here’s how to make a statement on a budget.

 The key?
 Decorative props.
-These are anything that serve to add authenticity to a wedding theme or setting and they encompass anything and everything from different colours, designs, shapes and forms.
-Magic is in the details, and with props you definitely prove that detail matters.
-In fact, often it’s the smallest things that make the biggest impact, for good or ill (good, in this case).
+These are anything that serve to add authenticity to a wedding theme or setting.
+For example, a selection of beautiful apothecary jars to take your retro decorations to the next level, or pretty lace-effect favour boxes to complete your vintage wedding.
+Magic is in the details.
+In fact, often it’s the smallest things that make the biggest impact.
 Look around, and you’ll see inspiration everywhere.
 Anything has creative potential if you look hard enough.

 Look to Nature

 - Thin vines and twigs in your garden or nearby park can be twisted into different shapes

 - Loose branches can be strapped into position as a natural shelf, hook or archway, and tree stumps or logs can be used as seating, centrepieces, or mini candle holders

 - Leaves painted and/or attached with string or ribbon can be used as decorations or a stationery alternative

 - Rocks and gravel can be scattered across tables or floors or used as paper/balloon weights or the backdrop to a mini terrarium